wrouesnel/docker-squid4/README-Wire.md

 ```

 * Log out, and log in again to make your group membership active.
+TODO: find out what services need to be restarted.
+* Reboot, if ubuntu 16.

 ### Kicking off the build:
 * If you followed the previous step, you can run this as the user you used, in that step. otherwise, as root: